-Schools are required to complete the Competitive Cheerleading List of Participants online.
+Schools should complete their online List of Participants to enter their team or individual(s) and coaches.
 IHSA will provide this data to your sectional manager.
-Any changes to your original entry must be made online prior to midnight on Monday, January 13, 2014.
+Any changes to the original entry must be made online prior to midnight on Monday, January 12, 2015.

-NEW INSTRUCTIONS TO COMPLETE THE ONLINE LIST OF PARTICIPANTS
+INSTRUCTIONS TO COMPLETE THE ONLINE LIST OF PARTICIPANTS

-Go to www.ihsa.org - Click on "Schools & Officials Center login" - Enter your "User ID" (5 digits, a letter followed by 4 numbers) and the password issued to you by your school.
+Go to www.ihsa.org

+- 1) Click on "School & Officials Center Login" - 2) Enter your "User ID" (5 digits, a letter followed by a number) and the password issued to you by your school.
 All of this information was emailed to you by your school.
 Coaches must have a valid email on file in the School's Center to be issued a password.
-PASSWORDS ARE NOW ASSIGNED TO EVERY COACH.
-Click on "Competitive Cheerleading List of Participants" - Type in requested information and save your page(s) as you proceed.
+PASSWORDS ARE NOW ASSIGNED TO EVERY COACH. - 3) Click on Sport & Activity Tracker - 4) Click on the "Competitive Cheerleading List of Participants" link - 5) Type in the requested information and save and print all page(s). - 6) Certify & Submit your Form - 7) PRINT EACH PAGE OF REPORT: (ctrl key+P) on your keyboard.
+After the deadline, you will not be able to do so.